-Credivalores currently manages a portfolio of \$1.86 trillion pesos that has grown at a 10.9% average rate in the last 4 years.
-On a YoY basis as of September 2021, we had a 12.2% growth rate in our managed portfolio, basically as a result of a 32% growth of our credit card and a 2% growth in our payroll loan product.
-Our payroll loan portfolio growth has been affected by the \$150 Bn pesos portfolio sales to local financial institutions this year.
+Credivalores currently manages a portfolio of \$1.9 trillion pesos that has grown at an 11.1% average rate in the last 4 years.
+On a YoY basis as of December 2021, we had a 10.2% growth rate in our managed portfolio, basically as a result of a 28% growth of our credit card product.
+Our payroll loan portfolio growth has been affected by the \$216 Bn pesos portfolio sales to local financial institutions in 2021 as an alternative source of funding.

-Our origination capabilities remained strong during the first nine months of 2021, growing at a 24.9% on year over year basis.
+Our origination capabilities remained strong during 2021, growing at a 20.2% on year over year basis.
 This result was due to new credit card origination alliances with merchants in 2021 and to the increase in the use of digital channels for the origination of our products amid lockdowns, curfews and social demonstrations.

-Our managed portfolio, which includes our owned portfolio and the payroll loan portfolio transfers, is mainly comprised of payroll loans which represent 49%, credit cards which account for almost 49% and insurance premium financing which represents 2%.
+Our managed portfolio, which includes our owned portfolio and the payroll loan portfolio transfers, is mainly comprised of payroll loans which represent 48%, credit cards which account for almost 50% and insurance premium financing which represents 2%.
 This latest product in our portfolio mix will fade away in the following months following the decision to suspend its origination by the end of last year.

-The average life of the managed loan portfolio is 3.9 years, with an average interest rate of 36.3%, including fees and commissions and an average loan size of around US\$600.
+The average life of the managed loan portfolio is 3.9 years, with an average interest rate of 37.2%, including fees and commissions and an average loan size of around US\$570.

-Our almost 890,000 clients, equivalent to 6.8% of the adult population with a loan in Colombia, are mainly concentrated in our credit card product, with more than 724,000 clients due to the small loan size of this product.
+Our almost 914,000 clients, equivalent to 7.0% of the adult population with a loan in Colombia, are mainly concentrated in our credit card product, with more than 753,000 clients due to the small loan size of this product.